lynnlangit/gcp-for-bioinformatics/1_Files_&_Data/SQL-queries/SQLQuestions.md

   - Create a Google Cloud Project and then enable the BigQuery service for that project
   - Navigate to the BigQuery Web UI for your Google Cloud Project
   - Write and execute your queries in the BigQuery Web UI Query Window, shown below
+  - Because of the tiny size of my example dataset, I can make this tutorial FREE for you

 ![BigQuery WebUI](/1_Files_&_Data/SQL-concept-graphics/bq-webui.png)